jrnold/r4ds-exercise-solutions/docs/transform.md

 ```

+### Exercise 7 {.exercise}

-7. Find all destinations that are flown by at least two carriers.
+> Find all destinations that are flown by at least two carriers.
 Use that information to rank the carriers.

 The carrier that flies to the most locations is ExpressJet Airlines (EV).
 ExpressJet is a regional airline and partner for major airlines, so its one of those that flies small planes to close airports